Interview conducted at Jean-Bosco Mwenda's home in Lubumbashi,

 The first record was in which year?

-Before, it was not paid.
+No, back then it was not for money.
 Before, it was to play like that, to please the

 people.
-If there was someone who wanted to give something, he gave, but
+If there was someone who wanted to give you something, he gave it, but

 it was not obligatory.